EXXETA/wordpress-plugin-donations/README.md

 * To get a shell inside the wordpress development container, simply use: `docker exec -ti <container_id> bash`.
 Your working directory inside the container is `/var/www/html`.
-* You can use the `wp` command as documented [here](https://wp-cli.org), e.g. to enable/disable the current plugin type `wp plugin toggle donations-plugin`
+* You can use the `wp` command as documented [here](https://wp-cli.org), e.g. to enable/disable the current plugin type `wp plugin toggle wwf-donations-plugin`
-* To run **unit tests**, cd into `donations-plugin` and execute `./vendor/phpunit/phpunit/phpunit test`
+* To run **unit tests**, cd into `wwf-donations-plugin` and execute `./vendor/phpunit/phpunit/phpunit test`

 ## Development